oracle/weblogic-kubernetes-operator/site/ingress.md

 1. Install Ingress Resource(s)
 Ingress resourcs contain routing rules to one or more backends.
 And Ingress controller is responsible to apply the rules to the underline load balancer.
 There are two approaches to create the Ingress resource:
-   1. Use the helm chart [ingress-per-domain](kubernetes/samples/charts/ingress-per-domain) to install the Ingress.
+   1. Use the helm chart [ingress-per-domain](kubernetes/samples/charts/ingress-per-domain).
    Each Ingress provider support a bunch of different annotations in Ingress resources.
-This helm chart allows you to define the routing rules without dealing with the detailed annotations.
+This helm chart allows you to define the routing rules without dealing with the detailed provider-specific annotations.
 Currently we support two Ingress providers: Traefik and Voyager.
 The limitation of the helm chart is that it only support one WebLogic cluster as the backend.

    1. Create and install the Ingress yaml manually.
    Manually edit the Ingress yaml file and then install it to the k8s cluster.

 ## Guide and samples for Traefik and Voyager/HAProxy